PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Additional ablation studies

-Lastly, Figure~\ref{fig:diffrent_run} shows five pose estimation results by our system while varying the initial noise $x_T$.
+Figure~\ref{fig:ensemble} shows the raw estimated position information at each room/door corner before the room-wise averaging.
+Since the ground-truth has the same pose parameters for all corners in a room/door, the network learns to produce consistent parameters.
+Figure~\ref{fig:diffrent_run} shows five pose estimation results by our system while varying the initial noise $x_T$.
 While there are minor differences, the overall room arrangements are similar and close to the ground-truth, indicating that the Diffusion model is capable of producing consistent results given enough constraints as a pose estimation system, as opposed to a generative model whose original goal is to create a diverse set of answers.
-Please see the supplementary document and the video for more results and visualizations.